zenvercoder/q2assessment/README.md

   }`

 * Get a single book list authors didn't work at first b/c I didn't do an inner join and currrentRecord.id was undefined

+* At this time, can't delete a book that wasn't added via seed file b/c no author id.
+So, will need to fix mapAuthorsToBooks function for add/edit book.
+Perhaps after working more with the authors side

 ##Read it in english
 * `express --hbs --css sass --git` to initialize a new express project with handlebars, SASS, and a basic .gitignore